3dgie/AMD-Vi/README.md

 It’s a requirement from intel that with x2apic enabled peripheral interrupts should be delivered through interrupt remapping and lastly It _could_ be possible to reroute interrupts without reconfiguring the interrupt source by modifying the Interrupt remapping table since it contains all the information relating to routing interrupts related to a certain device.
 This could avoid the messy process of rerouting interrupts.

 _And may be something else I forgot ?_

+##how can I test this device

+Quickly grab the code at https://github.com/aslaq/qemu IR

+    $qemu-system-x86_64 -device amd-iommu

+should start Qemu with the device emulated.